The spectral excess theorem for graphs with few eigenvalues whose distance-$2$ or distance-$1$-or-$2$ graph is strongly regular: The case of distance-regular graphs

-For diameter $D=d=4$ only the case of the distance 1-or-2 graph is known (see Proposition 4.2.18 in \cite{bcn89}).
-In the following result, we give an equivalent characterization of this case and, moreover, we study the case of the distance 2-graph which, as far as we know, it is new.
+For diameter $D=d=4$ only the case of the distance-$1$-or-$2$ graph is known (see Proposition 4.2.18 in Brouwer, Cohen, and Neumaier \cite{bcn89}).
+In the following result, we give an equivalent characterization of this case and, moreover, we study the case of the distance-$2$ graph which, as far as we know, it is new.
 The proof is as in Proposition \ref{propo-drg}.
+For instance, notice that, in case $(i)$, for $\Gamma_2$ to have only two nontrivial distinct eigenvalues, the only possibility is that $p_2(\theta_1)=p_2(\theta_4)$ and $p_2(\theta_2)=p_2(\theta_3)$.

-\begin{propo} Let $\Gamma$ be a distance-regular graph with diameter four and eigenvalues $\theta_0 (= k) > \theta_1 > \theta_2 > \theta_3> \theta_4$. \begin{itemize} \item[$(i)$] The distance-2 graph $\Gamma_2$ is strongly regular if and only if $\theta_1 + \theta_4 = a_1 = \theta_2 + \theta_3$. \item[$(ii)$] The distance 1-or-2 graph $\Gamma_2$ is strongly regular if and only if $\theta_1 + \theta_4 = a_1-c_2 = \theta_2 + \theta_3$. \end{itemize} \end{propo}
+\begin{propo} Let $\Gamma$ be a distance-regular graph with diameter four and eigenvalues $\theta_0 (= k) > \theta_1 > \theta_2 > \theta_3> \theta_4$. \begin{itemize} \item[$(i)$] The distance-$2$ graph $\Gamma_2$ is strongly regular if and only if $\theta_1 + \theta_4 = a_1 = \theta_2 + \theta_3$. \item[$(ii)$] The distance-$1$-or-$2$ graph $\Gamma_2$ is strongly regular if and only if $\theta_1 + \theta_4 = a_1-c_2 = \theta_2 + \theta_3$. \end{itemize} \end{propo}

 An example of distance-regular graph satisfying the conditions of Proposition \ref{propo-drg-G12} is the Hamming graph $H(4,3)$ (see Example \ref{Hamming} in the next section).
-Another example would be the (possible) graph corresponding to the feasible array $\{39,32,20,2;1,4,16,30\}$ (see \cite[p.
+Another example would be the (possible) graph corresponding to the feasible array $\{39,32,20,2;1,4,16,30\}$ (see Brouwer, Cohen, and Neumaier \cite[p.
 420]{bcn89}).
 If it exists, this would be a graph with $n=768$ vertices and spectrum $39^1,15^{52},7^{117},-1^{468},-9^{130}$.
-In this case, its distance-2 graph would have spectrum $312^1$, $24^{182}$, $-8^{585}$.
+In this case, its distance-$2$ graph would have spectrum $312^1$, $24^{182}$, $-8^{585}$.